lkesteloot/distray/README.md

 Flags are:

-    --password PASSWORD           Password to expect from workers or the controller.
-                                  Defaults to an empty string.
     --worker-listen ENDPOINT      ENDPOINT to listen for workers on [:1120] --controller-listen ENDPOINT  ENDPOINT to listen for controllers on [:1121]